nodezeroat/project-athena/Curriculum/Module 19 - Wireless Security/lectures/lecture_3_authentication.md

 1. **Authentication Request:** When a user attempts to connect to a WiFi network, the Access Point acts as a client to the RADIUS/TACACS+ server and forwards the user's credentials to the server.
 1. **Server Processing:** The RADIUS/TACACS+ server verifies the credentials against its database.
 It may use various authentication methods, such as EAP, LDAP, or Kerberos.
 1. **Access Approval or Denial:** Based on the verification, the server responds to the AP, either granting or denying access to the user.
-1. **Authorization and Accounting:** Once authenticated, the user’s activities can be tracked for billing, auditing, or reporting purposes.
+1. **Authorization and Accounting:** Once authenticated, the user's activities can be tracked for billing, auditing, or reporting purposes.

 **Functionality**